Thermodynamics of complexity and pattern manipulation

 Knowledge about patterns may also be exploited.
-Suppose an agent attempts to extract work from a series of Szil\'ard engines (labelled sequentially by index $t$), prepared such that the particle in engine $t$ is on the same side of the barrier as in engine $t\!-\!1$ with probability $p\neq\frac{1}{2}$.
-An agent unware of this pattern would only be able to correctly predict the particle's location half of the time, and hence will extract less work than an agent who knows the pattern and couples her pulley accordingly.
+Consider a sequence of Szil\'ard engines arranged in a linear configuration on a conveyer belt (or more abstractly, symbols on a tape), indexed sequentially by $t\in\mathbb{Z}$.
+These engines are prepared such that the particle in engine $t$ is on the same side of the barrier as the in engine $t\!-\!1$ with probability $p\neq\frac{1}{2}$.
+Suppose now that an agent attempts to extract work from these engines in sequential order.
+An agent unaware of this pattern would only be able to correctly predict the particle's location half of the time, and hence will extract less work than an agent who knows the pattern and couples her pulley accordingly.
 As such, the ability to predict grants thermodynamic advantage.

 This is a manifestation of Maxwell's d\ae{}mon---an apparently paradoxical conversion of heat into work that is only resolved by accepting that information is physical and hence subject to the laws of thermodynamics~\cite{Bennett82,Landauer96,LeffR02,ParrondoHS15}.
 For the single Szil\'ard engine, we must also account for the cost of resetting the agent's memory about the particle's location---this knowledge must be thought of as a resource.
 Likewise, since it is more thermodynamically useful that the sequence follows a pattern than be uncorrelated, the pattern itself must also be considered as a resource.
 Producing a pattern hence requires an investment of work.
-Moreover, any physical device that generates (or exploits) a pattern contains some memory about what has happened in the pattern so far, in order to accurately generate (or anticipate) upcoming parts of the pattern.
+Moreover, any physical device that generates (or exploits) a pattern contains some memory about what has been observed in the pattern so far, in order to accurately generate (or anticipate) upcoming parts of the pattern.
 Any thermodynamic costs of maintaining this internal memory must also be accounted for.
+One thus can think of a tape with a pattern as one thinks of a rising weight (or any other form of battery) and treat it as an {\em information reservoir}~\cite{Bennett82,MandalJ12,DeffnerJ13,BaratoS14,ParrondoHS15,Wolpert15}.
+This approach has been used recently as a bridge from computational mechanics to modern thermodynamics~\cite{BoydMC16,BoydMC16a,BoydMC16b}.